SiriDB/siridb-http/README.md

 Series 002,1440140932,9.3
 ```
 ##### Table CSV format
 A table format is more compact, especially if multiple series share points with equal timestamps.
-The csv should start with an empty field which is indicated with the first comma.
+The csv should start with an empty field that is indicated with the first comma.

 Example table:
 ```csv